Tikamin557/Ts-Core/docs/ModderGuide.md

 - Keep your required version up to date.
 - Test your mod after updating T's Core.

-Content Pack file formats may also gain new optional properties as T's Core is expanded.
+Content Pack file formats and Content Patcher extensions may also gain new optional properties as T's Core is expanded.

 Existing properties are intended to remain compatible whenever possible.